towolf/towolf.github.com/docs/PsychOptics/ComputeDiffLimit.markdown

     "s0" is highest spatial frequency passed by the pupil in cycles/deg

 Goodman, J. W. \(1968\) Introduction to Fourier Optics.
-San Francisco: McGraw\-Hill.
+San Francisco: McGraw-Hill.
 Page 120.

 Goodman's formula involves di, which I think is the distance to the image.
 Goodman's formula gives the limit in